HeRCLab/herc-file-formats/doc/tnx_format.md

 to what type of node it pertains to.

-A TNX snapshot definition is a table of JSON objects, where the keys of the table are node IDs (which **must** be valid node IDs occurring within the topology definition), and the value a table, which **may** have any of the keys listed below.
+A TNX snapshot definition is a table of JSON objects, where the keys of the table are node IDs (which **must** be valid node, input, or output  IDs occurring within the topology definition), and the value a table, which **may** have any of the keys listed below.
 If a specified key is present, it **must** conform to it's description in this list.
 The interpretation of this data is implementation-defined.
 Users **may** define custom keys, but **should** prefix them with `x:` to avoid name collisions.
 It is guaranteed that the TNX spec will never explicitly define a key prefixed with the character `x:`.